joey04/xulBlock-Advanced/README.md

 Prior to releasing xBA, I had already used my modified 1.14.16 for three months in my primary browser, Pale Moon, without any problems.
 It's a stable, reliable codebase.

 ## What's different from uBO
+This section covers all the ways that xBA differs from uBO.

 ### HTTP Referer spoofing
 This is the one feature of uMatrix I wanted that wasn't already in uBO, so I added it.
 See [its wiki page](https://github.com/joey04/xulBlock-Advanced/wiki/HTTP-Referer-spoofing) for all info.